wilsonzlin/ooml/README.md

 # ooml
-An object orientated, declarative, modern web UI anti-framework.
+An object orientated web UI framework.
 Fast, easy to use, advanced, lightweight, and compatible with IE 9.

 ## Features